Ardbeag Cottage Newtonmore

 Don’t miss the fascinating Highland Folk Museum – an easy walk from the house and FREE entry.
 The massive site houses traditional buildings from all over Scotland.
 Highlights include an extensive Blackhouse village with costumed interpreters, school with strict teacher, traditional sweet shop (where purchases can be made), water-powered sawmill, and a reconstruction of a working croft with chickens and ducks.

 Explore the Wildcat Trail, a popular circular walk around Newtonmore, which takes in the River Spey, woodland, moorland, and views of the Cairngorms.

 Take the kids to the nearby Highland Wildlife Park, the Royal Zoological Society of Scotland’s Highland offshoot of Edinburgh Zoo, where the focus is on a safari-style experience of free-roaming animals, and a collection of animals suited to the colder climate.
 Alternatively, there’s a great day out to be had at the Landmark, a woodland themed adventure park with tree-top walk, high-rope experience and thrilling rides.

 Go hill walking in the high peaks of the Cairngorms, or take a low-level walk through the Scots Pine forest from Glenmore to the scenic Green Lochan and lonely Roavan Bothy.
 The house had a good selection of maps and guidebooks to help you plan.

-A whirl round Loch an Eilein, followed by Norwegian cake and coffee at the Potting Shed at Inshriach would make for a perfect afternoon.
+A walk or a whirl round Loch an Eilein, by bike followed by cake and coffee

 How about a round of golf on the Newtonmore course in front of the house?
 Visitors are welcome.